 This is all carried out in our clinics, taking approximately 5-30 minutes depending on the size and number of varicose veins.
 Sometimes, there may be minimal pain when the injection is given, with the chemical causing a cramping or burning sensation for several minutes.

 Newer techniques have also allowed us to advance this procedure to treat larger veins with a catheter.
 This involves using an ultrasound to direct the sclerosant and catheter to the target area.
 It allows specialists to treat larger veins that would have only been treatable with stripping or litigation (both of which involve surgery).

-Sclerotherapy vs. Laser Therapy
+Sclerotherapy vs. Laser Vein Removal

 As you can see, there are a lot of considerations to make when choosing the type of treatment you’re going to have for your spider or varicose veins.
 These considerations are also something you’ll want to discuss with your doctor as they’ll be able to advise whether sclerotherapy or laser therapy will be most effective for you when creating your personalized treatment plan.

 Whether it’s varicose veins, spider veins, or venous ulcers, our clinics treat a variety of vein disease conditions.
 Varicose treatments take between 15-30 minutes depending on the number of veins affected.
 If you believe you are suffering from vein disease, contact us at 888.768.3467 to learn more about which treatment would work best for you.